openboxes/openboxes/docs/api-guide/authentication.md

 npm install jsonlint -g
 ```

-Then add ` | jsonlint` at the end of your curl request.
+Then add ` | jsonlint` at the end of your cURL request.

 ```
 $ curl -X POST -H "Content-Type: application/json" \